 - Chopped fresh parsley leaves, for garnish

-- Remove the duck legs from the sauce with a slotted spoon and cover to keep warm.
+If the sauce has not thickened, remove the duck from the sauce with a slotted spoon and cover to keep warm.
 Continue cooking the sauce at a simmer, uncovered, for 20 minutes, stirring often to keep the sauce from sticking.
-Adjust the seasonings with the remaining 1/2 teaspoon of salt and 1/4 teaspoon of pepper and return the duck legs and crispy bacon to the pan.
-Garnish with chopped fresh parsley and fresh thyme sprigs.
+Adjust the seasonings with the remaining 1/2 teaspoon of salt and 1/4 teaspoon of pepper and return the duck and crispy bacon to the pan.
+Garnish with chopped fresh parsley.
 Serve with crusty bread on the side.

 Seared Magret Duck Breasts With Duck Fat, Pan-roasted Fingerling Potatoes, Haricots Verts And A Balsamic Cherry Reduction